ditatompel/insights/content/tutorials/install-mastodon-without-docker-ubuntu-20-04/index.md

 This article is my personal snippet for running Mastodon instance on Ubuntu 20.04 from source.
 I use *self-signed* certificate instead of **cerbot** because the instance will be run behind **Cloudflare** reverse proxy.

-The **asciinema** video below is the whole process I install Mastodon instance (for reference)
+The video below is the whole process I install Mastodon instance (for reference)

-<script id="asciicast-14" src="https://asciinema.ditatompel.com/a/14.js" async></script>

-Or the whole YouTube video:

 {{< youtube eBUr7JFiGMo >}}